 Yet that DVD may never have been made had Warrior, and to a greater extent the WCW, been able to capitalize on his (fourth, by my count) return.
 Mainstream wrestling fans are nothing if not nostalgic, and coming back to the squared circle to reel in the out-of-control "Hollywood" was such a no-brainer, the angle practically wrote itself.

-The brightest stars burn out the quickest and as you can see in the above video, Warrior struggles to keep his promo, which actually ran about seven minutes too long, both relevant and coherent.
+The brightest stars burn out the quickest and as you can see in the above video, Warrior struggles to keep his promo, which is about seven minutes too long, both relevant and coherent.